ROCm/rocSPARSE/docs/reference/utility.rst

 Sparse utility functions
 ********************************************************************

-This module holds all sparse utility routines.
+This module contains all sparse utility routines.

-The sparse utility routines allow for testing whether matrix data is valid for different matrix formats
+The sparse utility routines allow for testing whether matrix data is valid for different matrix formats.

-The routines in this module do not support execution in a hipGraph context.
+These routines do not support execution in a ``hipGraph`` context.

 rocsparse_check_matrix_csr_buffer_size()
 ----------------------------------------